mitsuaki1987/HPhi/doc/en/source/algorithm/Realtime_en.rst

 Real time evolution method
 ==========================

-In :math:`{\mathcal H}\Phi`, real time evolution calculation is done by using the following relation
+In HPhi++, real time evolution calculation is done by using the following relation

 .. math::